esketit-git/aSSL/README.md

 The goal of aSSL development is remedy these issues, such as trace route monitoring or server to client authentication.

 aSSL is composed of javascript files and server side files.
 The major functions are located in the files assl_.js and assl_.php.
-Along with connection, encryption and decryption there are string manipulation functions. aSSL utilizes Ajax to connect, send and receive. aSSL changed the negotiation algorithm from RC4 to RSA.
+Along with connection, encryption and decryption there are string manipulation functions. aSSL utilizes Ajax to connect, send and receive. aSSL used to use negotiation algorithm RC4 but has updated to RSA.
 The directory structure.

 See the index.php and run it in a browser, simple.
 It is an example login using aSSL.